santostmd/Catchup-focus/README.md

-# focus-tracker
+# CatchUp Focus!

+##TL;DR
+An app that popups a window to write a message to happear in the login screen.
+This app will live in the Menu Bar, and will have a keyboard-shortcut.

 ## What is it dude?

-So, this is me trying to build an app to help me track what I was doing
+So, this is me trying to build an app to help me catch up with what I was doing

 ## What dude?